Studying at PhD Level

 We offer flexible modes of study designed to fit with your needs.
 Our PhD is available for study on a full-time basis over three years and part-time over four to six years.
 Both full-time and part-time variants are available for study in Reading or at a distance.

 - Modes of study

 - How to apply and entry requirements

 Both full-time and part-time variants are available for study in Reading, as well as PhD by Distance.

-We offer world-class facilities that reflect our academic reputation, quality and ambition.
+We offer excellent facilities that reflect our academic reputation, quality and ambition.

 You will have access to the latest digital technology and software, including building information modelling (BIM), building energy and urban microclimate simulations, and 3D laser scanning; as well as access to our immersive virtual reality "CAVE" that enables you to interact with 3D digitised environments.
 You will be encouraged to explore, experiment with and learn from these innovative technologies.
 You will also have access to a dedicated resource room and a computer suite.

 As a postgraduate research student at Reading you will have access to the Graduate School.
 At the heart of this is Old Whiteknights House, a dedicated facility that provides space for doctoral researchers to work and network with others.
 Old Whiteknights House is a beautiful Victorian building that has been carefully modernised to provide a range of excellent resources and amenities.
 It also houses a number of support staff who deal exclusively with doctoral research matters and administration at Reading.

 During your degree, we will provide you with training in research skills that aims to prepare you for your studies and future career.
 There is an advanced programme of seminars and workshops run by the School, specifically designed to support you, and you will also have the opportunity to participate in the Graduate Skills Development Programme run by the Faculty of Science and Life Sciences.